timplay33/JavaTicTacToe/README.md

 # JavaTickTackToe
-A simple TickTackToe game progamed in Java
+A simple TicTacToe game programmed in Java